Papace78/colour-science/README.md

 # Colour-Science

-An example of my code structure and documentation style from a now-defunct internal project.
+An example of my code structure and documentation style of my work at startup Prose from a now-defund project.
 Code is truncated for confidentiality.

 ## Overview